Bruno Mars slays at pre-Super Bowl concert in Houston

 The only member to sit in place throughout the night was Mars’ brother, drummer Eric Hernandez.

 Mars, and most of his bandmates, sported Houston Astros shirts at the show.
-Lady Gaga will headline Sunday’s halftime show in Houston — a stage Mars performed at last year alongside Beyonce and Coldplay, and was the headlined in 2014.
+Lady Gaga will headline Sunday’s halftime show in Houston — a stage Mars performed at last year alongside Beyonce and Coldplay, and was the headliner in 2014.

 “We can’t leave yet,” Mars said, as he and his band imitated a football team by huddling up before the last song, “Uptown Funk.”